petersenpeter/CellExplorer/docs/tutorials/neuropixels-tutorial.md

 parent: Tutorials
 nav_order: 3
 ---

-{% include youtube.html id="ejI5VIz9Yw8" %}

 # Neuropixels tutorial
 {: .no_toc}
 This tutorial shows how to process a Neuropixels dataset.
 It is based on the online presentation of [CellExplorer at the Neuropixels course in 2022](https://www.youtube.com/watch?v=ejI5VIz9Yw8).
-The presentation includes an introduction with slides and a demo in Matlab (11 minutes long).
+The presentation includes an introduction with slides and a demo in Matlab (11 minutes long; the video is embedded below).

 This tutorial includes:
 1. Preparation of the session metadata